 It is important to note that this plan is intended to be a concise and clear guide and provide direction based on official guidance from the Ministry, Health and others.
 It is expected to be a living document that will be revised and enhanced as more information becomes available and as the circumstances related to COVID-19 change.
-Even then, the plan will provide overall guidance and some division-wide consistency, but schools will develop and adjust their local plans for many procedures in schools to provide for those local details.
+Even then, the plan will provide overall guidance and some division-wide consistency, but schools will adjust their local plans to provide for local details.

 This initial return to school plan was developed with extensive consideration given to the experiences of staff, students, parents and various agencies involved in the initial response to the pandemic with the suspension of classes in March 2020.
-With guidance from the Chief Medical Health Officer, the Ministries of Health and Education, the Saskatchewan Health Authority and other community partners, Saskatchewan Rivers Public School Division will continue to focus on the health and safety of all stakeholders in the provision of high quality educational opportunities for its students with the resumption of classes in September 2020.
+With guidance from the Chief Medical Health Officer, the Ministries of Health and Education, the Saskatchewan Health Authority and other community partners, Saskatchewan Rivers Public School Division will continue to focus on the health and safety of students and staff in the provision of high quality educational opportunities for its students with the resumption of classes in September 2020.